Last updated on August 26, 2022

 When’s the Next Historic Anthology?

-The most recent release for the line of Historic Anthologies was on July 28, 2022.
-It contained 20 new cards for Arena, including some major players like Tarmogoyf and Chalice of the Void.
+The most recent release for the line of Historic Anthologies was on July 18, 2023.
+It contained 25 new cards for Arena, including Horizon Lands, Magic 2011's titan cycle, Tooth and Nail and Wayfarer's Bauble.

-With this recent release, and keeping in mind the previous one was well over a year before, it’s unlikely we’ll be getting another Historic Anthology anytime soon.
-But we’ll keep this updated with the newest Historic Anthology news, so if you don’t see it here then there’s nothing new yet!
+With this recent release, and keeping in mind the previous one was about a year before it, it’s unlikely we’ll be getting another Historic Anthology anytime soon.
+Check this page for the newest Historic Anthology news, and stick to our blog for everything else!

 Wrap Up